 Éveil," explains Florence, "has several meanings.
 There's the awakening of the baker who goes to make his bread in the morning, the awakening of consumers to a new, committed and reasoned approach, and the awakening of new generations to this laborious work that can be organized with simple practices to enable the baker to get up later.

-At Éveil, you'll find good bread, with or without sourdough, all made with flours from Julien de Clédat, who produces flours from ancient and ORGANIC varieties, using techniques that respect the soil, fauna and flora.
+At Éveil, you'll find good bread, with or without sourdough, all made with the flours of Julien de Clédat, who produces flours of ancient and ORGANIC varieties, using techniques that respect the soil, fauna and flora.
 Only Tradition uses another flour from Biocer, also a farmer-miller.
 Pain Legendre, the bakery's signature bread, is made from hand-kneaded wine sourdough.
 Tourte Camp Rémy is made with Camp Rémy sourdough, rye bread with rye sourdough, and traditional bread with corn sourdough.
 There's also a 100% buckwheat gluten-free bread and a durum wheat Khorasan bread, as well as other molded breads such as petit épeautre.
 The sports bread is also based on ancient wheat, but enhanced with hazelnuts, almonds and pistachios.

-In short, this is a good, authentic bakery, with well-sourced, well-made products, and it's affordable - what else?
+In short, this is a good, authentic bakery, with well-sourced, well-made products, and it's affordable, what else?

 Dates and Opening Time